Kongsberg Gruppen: 1987–1993: Reappearance

 1987 was a turning point in the history of Kongsberg.
 The company was divided into divisions that manufactured automobile parts, aircraft parts, gas turbines, oil installations, and marine equipment and defence equipment.
 Innovation was high, but not the profitability.
 The company had taken on too large and complex development tasks.

 The state, which owned all the shares, would not inject big money to keep the whole business, so the company was split up.
 The civil division was sold out, while the defence division continued under the name Norwegian Defence Technology (NFT) from 19 June 1987 to 1995.

 The newly formed company had for a short period of time a renewed focus on its core defence business.
 This helped the company regain financial stability.
 Then Kongsberg again turned its focus towards civil and maritime sectors.

 Kongsberg also entered new markets.
 In 1990 the company launched its own aerospace division.

 The restructuring process that began in 1987 culminated in 1993 when it was decided that Kongsberg should be partially privatized and listed on the Oslo Stock Exchange.
 This gave Kongsberg greater independence and the opportunity to cooperate with private business investors.
 It helped facilitate many positive changes, such as the establishment of Kongsberg Maritime as a separate business unit.
 The decision proved to be a crucial building block in the creation of Kongsberg as a modern company.

-International growth (1993–2015)
+1993–2015: International growth

 In 1993, the company Norwegian Defence Technology (NFT) became publicly listed and partially privatized.
 Two years later, in 1995, the company took the name Kongsberg Gruppen and the current logo was established.

 Then followed a long series of acquisitions.
 This included buying back the maritime division.